freundTech/kit-slides-typst/README.md

 This theme uses [polylux](https://github.com/andreasKroepelin/polylux) for creating slides in Typst.
 You can find more information on available functions in the [polylux book](polylux.dev/book).

+The simplest way to use this template in the Typst web app is to first add this [read-only shared project](https://typst.app/project/rMlNud7c83Ybf0R2B9BBTt) to your account, then create a copy of it from your dashboard.

 ## Usage

 Clone this repository, then use `presentation.typ` as a starting point for your presentation.